Tempted by a Cash Offer for Your Home? Dissect It With This Guide

 However, the commonly held belief that cash offers are always lower than conventional offers is also false.
 In a competitive market, buyers will do whatever it takes to stand out, especially if you’ve put a highly desirable property on the market.
 You may receive a cash offer that not only outbids all other offers but also stipulates no contingencies and carries very little risk.
 Or, you may receive a cash offer latent with contingencies at a low price.

-If you’ve received multiple offers on your home, work with a top real estate agent to evaluate the strengths of each offer and move forward with the one which meets your needs.
+If you’ve received multiple offers on your home, work with a top real estate agent to evaluate the strengths of each offer and move forward with the one that meets your needs.
 If you are determining whether to list your home on the open market or seek out an iBuyer, consider fielding offers from multiple cash investors before committing.

 Before you commit, get the most competitive offer with HomeLight Simple Sale